rxi/dyad/doc/api.md

 Emitted when a connecting socket successfully makes the connection to its host.

 #### DYAD\_EVENT\_CLOSE
 Emitted when a socket is closed.
-Once the listener for this event has returned the associated stream's pointer can no longer assumed to be valid.
+Once all the listeners for this event have returned then the associated stream's pointer should no longer be considered valid.

 #### DYAD\_EVENT\_READY
 Emitted once each time the stream becomes ready to send more data.
 This event